crgimenes/glpk/README.md

 [![Go project version](https://badge.fury.io/go/github.com%2Fcrgimenes%2Flpk.svg)](https://badge.fury.io/go/github.com%2Fcrgimenes%2Flpk)
 [![MIT Licensed](https://img.shields.io/badge/license-MIT-green.svg)](https://tldrlegal.com/license/mit-license)

-A small utility that looks for projects in your GOPATH and returns the full path to the project directory.
+A small utility that looks for package in your GOPATH and returns the full path to the package directory.

 ## The problem and the solution

-All my projects are in GOPATH and I got tired of typing *cd* and the full path to the package / software directory.
+All my projects are in GOPATH and I got tired of typing *cd* and the full path to the package/software directory.

 So I created this little utility that looks in GOPATH and returns the full path to the project, so I can create an alias to change to the project directory and also can search by the project by name, etc.